whats-good/uniform-graphql/README.md

 });
 ```

 Here we have a resolver that returns a string, based on the integer input of its user.
 The library will make sure that all arguments passed and all resolver return types match exactly to the uniform types.
-For example, this would be an invalid resolver:
+For example, these would be invalid.

 ```ts
 /** Invalid resolver example: 1 */